SirJosh-i/Simple-Internet-Simulation-using-Packet-Tracer/README.md

-# Understanding Git
-Let us start!
+# Let us first understand Git

 ## What is Git?